 Do you think racing around with an overweight plumber and a bunch of turtles never gets old?
 Join Nick D. as he explains where Mario Kart’s absurd staying power comes from.

 Like most Wii U owners with half a brain and a not-entirely empty pocketbook, I picked up Mario Kart 8 last Friday.
 Like Mario’s most recent 3D outing, Mario Kart 8 received reviews that would make the other consoles green with envy, yet it is a thoroughly familiar experience.
 Those who have played Mario Kart should know exactly what to expect, and those who hate Mario Kart will find little in the game to change their mind.
 The same, however, could be said of every Mario Kart released since the first one graced the SNES.
+Some would of course argue that we’ve come a long way since Mario Kart Double Dash, however, the elements of the game remain the same.
 But there’s something special in Mario Kart, something that brings gamers back in droves, and keeps reviews smiling for days.
 Mario Kart is always one of those racing games that everyone wants to play, from playing online to just on a family game night, it is enough to call out the competitive side of anyone.
 There are already so many different Mario Kart games available to play, and now with a new games console on its way, you may want to a recent article by All Car Leasing to find out what new game the Mario world has to offer.

 Kart racing itself is certainly part of it.
 Who came up with that idea?
 Instead of cars, blinding around corners, we have a bunch of go karts humming down fantastical environments.
 It seems strange, but there’s a pretty awesome reason why it works so well – Karts don’t have roofs.
 In game that’s supposed to be showcasing various mascots from the Mario franchise, it would be a shame to have them invisibly locked inside a car, or to simply cut the roofs off various real life vehicles.
 Imagine back on the SNES: you want to showcase Bowser in all his King Koopa-ly glory, but you only have 16-bits to do so.
 Karting just makes sense.